Daniel Beichler

-Daniel Beichler (born 13 October 1988) is an Austrian former professional footballer who played as a striker.
+Daniel Beichler (born 13 October 1988) is an Austrian professional football coach and a former striker.
+He is the manager of FC Liefering.

 Career

 After three years playing in Germany, in 2013 he returned to Austria to sign with SK Sturm Graz.

 He joined SKN St. Pölten in the Austrian Football First League for the start of the 2015–16 season.

+In April 2024, he became caretaker manager of FC Liefering until the end of the season.
+Because Cinel stayed in the staff of Red Bull Salzburg, Beichler was promoted to head coach of FC Liefering.